mmazzarolo/react-native-beacons-android/README.md

 P.S.: You can stop ranging/monitoring by calling `Beacons.stopRangingForRegion()` and `Beacons.stopMonitoringForRegion()`

 **4. Do something when the beacons are detected!**
-After the ranging/monitoring start you can get the information of the detected beacons using React-Native DeviceEventEmitter.
+After the ranging/monitoring starts you can get the information of the detected region and beacons using React-Native `DeviceEventEmitter`.
 Ranging will emit a `beaconsDidRange` event, while monitoring will emit a `regionDidEnter`/`regionDidExit` event.
 ```javascript
 import { DeviceEventEmitter } from 'react-native'